 Up to 40% of a homes heat loss or gain is due to leaks.
 Insulating the attic is only the start.
 You need to make sure all gaps around windows and doors are sealed.
 The areas around plumbing pipes, as well as heating and cooling lines also need to be sealed.

 There’s an awful lot you can do to make a kitchen more useful and enjoyable.
-You can add new cabinet doors, or address of the once you have.
-You can customize the back splash for the looking like or customize the counters for the way you cook.
+You can add new cabinet doors, or dress up the ones you have.
+You can customize the back splash for the look you like or customize the counters for the way you cook.
 Even the garbage can is fair game when it comes to cool kitchen tricks.

-We’ve covered allot of cool ideas this week and if you would like to revisit them, just take a look at our website at todayshomeowner.com for all those ideas plus a whole lot more.
-Allen, it always amazes me how homeowners come up with these great ideas for their kitchen.
-You know you can tell the people spend a lot of time in this room.
+Danny Lipford: You know Allen, it always amazes me how homeowners come up with these great ideas for their kitchen.
+You know you can tell that people spend a lot of time in this room.
 What was your favorite tip?

-Improving your home’s curb appeal, helps the look and the value.
+Improving your home’s curb appeal helps the look and the value.
 Next week, a look at a big transformation.